Hip Replacement Surgery

 FAQs

-We will do our utmost to mitigate these issues, but as with any major surgery, there may be some lasting prominent scarring or spots of numbness.
-Our specialists will make you aware of any additional side effects due to special circumstances before proceeding and will work on a recovery plan to help further mitigate these effects, thereby ensuring you have a high chance of a healthy recovery through post-treatment physiotherapy and exercise.
+Your Consultant will make you aware of any additional side effects due to any special circumstances before proceeding with your operation and will work with you on an effective recovery plan to help further mitigate these effects which will ensure you have a high chance of a healthy recovery through post-treatment Physiotherapy and exercise.